Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 Slus is a pen-shape device.
 It is used for precise input on touchscreens or graphics tablets.
 It is commonly used for drawing, note-taking, or graphic design.

-Graphics tablets are also known as drawing tablets, pen tablets, or input devices.
-It is also used by artists and designers to create digital artwork.
-They are composed of a drawing surface and a stylus for digital drawing and design work.
+Graphics tablets are drawing tablets, pen tablets, or input devices.
+Artists and designers also use it to create digital artwork.
+They comprise a drawing surface and a stylus for digital drawing and design work.

 6. Trackpad